 Baptisms and Weddings

-Baptisms and weddings are normally times when family and friends gather together and celebrate either a new birth or the love between two people; these large celebrations are not possible with the current restrictions If you have a wedding or baptism planned at either of our churches we will contact you to talk about the options you have.
+Baptisms and weddings are normally times when family and friends gather together and celebrate either a new birth or the love between two people; these large celebrations are not possible with the current restrictions, although weddings just a small congregation are permitted.

-As we do not know when the recommendations regarding self-isolation and social distancing will be lifted, we therefore are not currently taking new bookings for weddings or baptisms.
-However, if you would still like to have initial discussions about a wedding or baptism do email firstname.lastname@example.org and we can have a phone or email conversation.
+If you would like to have initial discussions about a wedding or baptism do email firstname.lastname@example.org and we can have a phone or email conversation about what is possible.

 The Church of England has looked carefully at how we can continue to offer a Christian funeral while protecting those attending, taking and facilitating the service.
 We will continue to offer funerals, but there needs to be significant changes, particularly in the number of people who can attend.
 We appreciate that this will be very upsetting for some.